FuelLabs/fuel-indexer/docs/src/project-components/index.md

 ### As tooling for compiling indexers

 The Fuel indexer provides functionality to make it easy to build and compile abitrary indexers by using [`forc index`](../forc-index/index.md).
-For info on how to use indexer tooling to compile arbitrary indexers, check out our [Quickstart](../getting-started/quickstart.md) and [Hello World](../getting-started/hello-world.md) examples for a more in-depth exploration of how to compile indexers.
+For info on how to use indexer tooling to compile arbitrary indexers, check out our [Quickstart](../getting-started/quickstart.md) example for a more in-depth exploration of how to compile indexers.

 ### As a standalone service